The Napa Wine Project

 Stephen eventually moved to Los Angeles to pursue a career in the entertainment industry.
 His first job was perhaps typical of those who when they are young move to Los Angeles with big aspirations to work in Hollywood – he was a limousine driver.
 In a successful career Stephen ultimately became president of ABC Entertainment for six years.

-As an interesting side note, the first civilian owned vineyard in the state of California was most likely that of José María Verdugo planted by the mid 1790’s in the vicinity of what is now the current site of ABC Television Studios in Glendale.
-(For more information reference the book, Los Angeles Wine by Stuart Douglass Byles, published 2014).
+As an interesting side note, the first civilian owned vineyard in the state of California was most likely that of José María Verdugo planted by the mid 1790s in the vicinity of what is now the current site of ABC Television Studios in Glendale.
+For more information reference the book, Los Angeles Wine by Stuart Douglass Byles, published in 2014.

-Stephen’s love of wine has never been far from his career – he would often visit the Napa Valley.
+Stephen’s love of wine has never been far from his career – he would often visit Napa Valley.
 Since his first visit to the valley, he has been drawn to the natural beauty, the lifestyle, the wines and to the vintners.
-He remembers being given bottles of wine or trying wine at a restaurant, then calling up the vintner and the openness in which he was treated…ultimately being invited to their home for more wine and conversation with vintners such as winemaker Nils Venge, the Bronsteins’ (Diamond Creek Winery) and other long time Napa winery owners.
+He remembers being given bottles of wine or trying wine at a restaurant, then calling up the vintner and the openness in which he was treated…ultimately being invited to their home for more wine and conversation with vintners such as winemaker Nils Venge, Al & Boots Bronstein (Diamond Creek Winery), Ann Colgin (Colgin Cellars), Koerner Rombauer (Rombauer Winery) and long time and much-loved hospitality host at Frank Family, Dennis Zablosky (died 2016).
+Zablosky was an early and strong supporter of the first PROMISE Wines while working at what was called Frank-Rombauer (now Frank Family Winery).

-Conversely, he tells the story of how if a passionate fan of Desperate Housewives would just show up at the studio wanting to meet ‘so and so’ actress, security probably would be called in to handle this fan (this is a show we have heard of but have never seen, having never owned a TV in our life).
+Conversely, Stephen tells the story of how if a passionate fan of Desperate Housewives would just show up at the studio wanting to meet ‘so and so’ actress, security probably would be called in to handle this fan; this is a show we have heard of but have never seen, having never owned a TV in our life.

 We have learned from older vintners in the valley that one of the most important aspects to remaining passionate about the wine industry as one gets older is to always be curious – learn new things about wine every day.
-Stephen continues to further his own education – continuing to learn from those who manage the vines that produce the fruit for his wine, from his winemaker as well as taking wine classes from both UC Davis and USC.
+Stephen continues to further his own education, learning from those who manage the vines that produce the grapes for his wine, from his winemaker as well as taking wine classes from both UC Davis and USC.
+And continuing his love of several agricultural pursuits.

 The name “Promise” and the label are directly tied to one another.
 This wine is a tribute to his wife and the promise she made Stephen keep to eventually pursue his interest in making wine (incidentally they were married in the Napa Valley).
 The label is a representation of Stephen’s own wedding ring – part titanium and part gold.

-In 2004 Stephen reached out to Rich Frank (owner of Frank Family Winery and former Disney Executive) conveying his interest in making wine.
+In 2004 Stephen reached out to Rich Frank, the former owner of Frank Family Winery and former Disney Executive, expressing his interest in making wine.
 Interestingly enough both came from the entertainment business but neither knew each other prior to this initial contact.

 Beginning in 2015 and moving forward a vineyard next door to the Winston Vineyard (The Terraces) and a vineyard from Pritchard Hill provided the fruit for their Cabernet Sauvignon.
 And more recently the grapes have come from Stagecoach Vineyard on Atlas Peak.
 During this transition Stephen also changed winemakers and wine making facilities.
-He hired Kirk Venge and moved the operations to Hunnicutt Winery (where Kirk also makes the Hunnicutt wines).
+He hired Kirk Venge and moved the operations to Hunnicutt Winery, where Kirk also makes the Hunnicutt wines with also some of the production at Venge Winery.

-And in addition to wine, PROMISE is involved with two other products.
+And in addition to wine, PROMISE is involved with several other exciting products.
 A single barrel of bourbon whisky is bottled each year under Promise Spirits based in Kentucky.
 This rare spirit is dedicated to Stephen’s great grandfather Walter Henry McPherson who was raised in Kentucky and made whiskey for his friends and family.
 This bottling comes in a beautiful walnut box (each box and bottle is numbered).
-The first release was a 12-year old sweet mash Kentucky straight aged in 100% new American white oak barrels (with heavy char).
-We have tried this several times – and each time the most common descriptor word we use is smooth – it glides across the palate – there is nothing harsh about this beauty.
+The first release was a 12-year-old sweet mash Kentucky straight aged in 100% new American white oak barrels (with heavy char).
+We have tried this several times and each time the most common descriptor word we use is smooth; it glides across the palate and there is nothing harsh about this beauty.
 Best consumed slowly and straight up.
 This extremely limited release is highly allocated and is released to their allocation list members.

-Because of Stephen’s background in the Entertainment business it was entirely appropriate that we first met for lunch at Chateau Marmont – one of Hollywood’s historical “old dame’s – located right off of Sunset Blvd.
-And then followed this up by another tasting of his wines at Wally’s Vinoteca in Beverly Hills.
-Wally’s is one of the most established and top wine shops in Los Angeles – incidentally, the current owners also own Marciano Estate Wines in the Napa Valley.
+Because of Stephen’s background in the entertainment business, it was entirely appropriate that we first met for lunch at Chateau Marmont, one of Hollywood’s historical “old dames located right off of Sunset Blvd.
+And then we followed this up with another tasting of the PROMISE wines at Wally’s Vinoteca in Beverly Hills.
+Wally’s is one of the most established and top wine shops in Los Angeles; incidentally, the current owners also own Marciano Estate Wines in Napa Valley.

 Select Wines